 You need to know electrical systems and diagnostic strategies.
 I will cover this in depth soon, but for now let’s start with a good multimeter.
 Hands down one of the best is the Fluke 88 Multimeter without question.

-Another must is an inline circuit breaker to protect any circuit that you are jumping power too for testing purposes.
+Another must is an inline circuit breaker to protect any circuit that you are jumping power to for testing purposes.

 Ok here comes a little Scoot story.
 Many years ago I was working on a E30 BMW, long story short I was trying to see if the main relay was bad.

-I jumped power from terminal 30 (constant power) to what was supposed to be the ecu power………well when you look at the relay it’s confusing sometimes as to what terminal is correct, guess what!
-I jumped it with no breaker inline to protect the circuit……And watched the harness burn up all the way to the ecu.
+I jumped power from terminal 30 (constant power) to what was supposed to be the ecu power………Well when you look at the relay it’s confusing sometimes as to what terminal is correct, guess what!
+I jumped it incorrectly with no breaker inline to protect the circuit……And watched the harness burn up all the way to the ecu.
 Enough said, they are cheap insurance.

 It also allows you to send power or ground to a specific circuit with just a toggle switch.
 These are critical for electrical system diagnostics.

-This one is more obvious but we will hit on it.
+This one should be pretty obvious but we will hit on it.
 You need screwdrivers, everyone has screwdrivers.
 You need Phillips and flatheads, small and large.
 It seems like you can never have enough screwdrivers and pliers.
 It’s just one of those things.
 Make sure you get different lengths as well.

 Torx head and some plastic trim tools are also a must.
-Next get some pry bars, spend the money on the truck for the biggest pry bar they have.
+A good pry bar is also very handy.
+Spend the money on the truck for the biggest pry bar they have.
 If you are a weekend warrior check out this 3 Piece prybar set, trust me you will use it.
-Get smaller ones as well, usually they are sold in a set, except for the huge one.

 Again here is a drawer that you can never put enough in.
 Start with standard and metric, shallow and deep sockets.
-Get the same in impact rated as well, you need this in 1/4 drive, 3/8 drive, and 1/2 drive to start.
+Get the same sizes in impact rated as well.
+You need these in 1/4 drive, 3/8 drive, and 1/2 drive to start.

 Ratchets come in all sorts of lengths and configurations, get a few flex heads and longer handles.
 As I said with the pry bar previously, buy the biggest 1/2 breaker bar they have.

-Really this drawer evolves with you, there are a million different sockets and swivels out there you will know what you need as you progress.
+This drawer evolves with you, there are a million different sockets and swivels out there, you will know what you need as you progress.
 Over time you will have a ton of sockets if you are staying in the automotive trade.
 If you are just looking to get some tools for home the ones mentioned above should be enough.